 In addition to the above-noted properties, the REIT has invested in two development opportunities, the Ingolstadt project and the Rueil project, which are more fully described under Description of the Properties.

-(2) The REIT has a 25% ownership in the property but will benefit from 75% of the profit generated on the sale of this property.
+(2) The Hanover property was sold in January 2019.
+(3) The REIT has a 25% ownership in the property but will benefit from 75% of the profit generated on the sale of this property.